daskeyboard/q-marketplace/README.md

 # q-marketplace

-This is the repo that contains the Das Keyboard Q marketplace which is a place to download Q applets.
+This is the Das Keyboard Q marketplace which is a place to for developers to get their applet published.

-Q applets control Das Keybaord Q Series RGB LEDs: https://www.daskeyboard.com/5q
+Q applets control Das Keybaord Q Series RGB LEDs: https://www.daskeyboard.com/q

 ## To contribute an applet

+Create an issue here with the link of the applet.

 ## To request an applet update (new version)

+Create an issue here with the link of the applet.

 ## Any other request

+Create an issue here.

+Simple enough.:)